Plazas de soberanía: History

-Under the rule of the Roman Empire, from 218 BCE to 472 CE, Spain (then Hispania), included a major part of the Moroccan coast as a province, then called Mauretania Tingitana.
-This territory includes modern-day Ceuta and Melilla.

 During the Reconquista and mainly following the conquest of Granada in 1492, forces of the Castilian and Portuguese kingdoms conquered and maintained numerous posts in North Africa for trade and as a defence against Barbary piracy.

 In August 1415, the Portuguese conquered the city of Ceuta.
 In 1481, the papal bull Aeterni regis had granted all land south of the Canary Islands to Portugal.
-Only this archipelago and the possessions of Santa Cruz de la Mar Pequeña (1476–1524), Melilla (conquered by Pedro de Estopiñán in 1497), Villa Cisneros (founded in 1502 in current Western Sahara), Mazalquivir (1505), Peñón de Vélez de la Gomera (1508), Oran (1509–1708; 1732–1792), Algiers (1510–1529), Bugia (1510–1554), Tripoli (1511–1551), and Tunis (1535–1569) remained as Spanish territory in Africa.
+Only this archipelago and the possessions of Santa Cruz de la Mar Pequeña (1476–1524), Melilla (conquered by Pedro de Estopiñán in 1497), Villa Cisneros (founded in 1502 in current Western Sahara), Mazalquivir (1505), Peñón de Vélez de la Gomera (1508), Oran (1509–1708; 1732–1792), Algiers (1510–1529), Bugia (1510–1554), Tripoli (1511–1551), and Tunis (1535–1569) remained Spanish territory in Africa.
 Finally, following the independence of Portugal after the end of the Spanish-led Iberian Union, Ceuta was ceded by Portugal to Spain in 1668.

 In 1848, Spanish troops conquered the Islas Chafarinas.
 In the late 19th century, after the so-called Scramble for Africa, European nations had taken over colonial control of most of the African continent.
 The justification for the ownership of the protectorates by Spain was guided by a colonial ideology, claiming to be on a civilizing mission.
-Spain had already lost much of its colonial influence in Latin America, at a time where colonial influence was seen as a marker of strength in Europe.
+Spain had already lost much of its colonial influence in Latin America, at a time when colonial influence was seen as a marker of strength in Europe.